Analysis | The Republican Party is not in a position to now take a hard line on conspiracy theories

 Donald Trump spent the two months after he lost the 2020 presidential election claiming that rampant fraud had occurred in a number of states, denying him a victory.
 Those claims continued day after day, even after they’d been debunked by state officials and the media.
 He embraced even the wildest assertions about fraud, including that electronic voting machines that his allies claimed were linked to various Communist regimes had been used to swing the vote in unclear and undetectable ways.
 He actively and enthusiastically spread any claim that came across his Twitter feed or into the Oval Office in an effort to mislead the public and his supporters about what happened in the election.

-Donald Trump told his supporters that he'd won the election and that unless then-Vice President Pence intervened on Jan.
+Donald Trump told his supporters that he’d won the election and that unless Vice President Mike Pence intervened on Jan.
 6, Congress would steal the presidency from him.
-So his supporters, believing his conspiracy theories, stormed the Capitol, disrupting the counting of the electoral votes formalizing President Biden's victory.
+So his supporters, believing his conspiracy theories, stormed the Capitol, disrupting the counting of the electoral votes formalizing President Biden’s victory.

-Once the Capitol was cleared, a majority of Congressional Republicans went ahead and agreed with the violent mob that maybe the electoral votes shouldn’t stand as submitted.
+Once the Capitol was cleared, a majority of congressional Republicans went ahead and agreed with the violent mob that maybe the electoral votes shouldn’t stand as submitted.
 There was no reason to hold this position, though many rationalizations were generated.
-It was simply a decision made by Republican members of Congress, including House Minority Leader Kevin McCarthy (Calif.), that it was easier to go along with Trump’s fraud claims than to challenge him and his base of support.
+It was simply a decision made by Republican members of Congress, including House Minority Leader Kevin McCarthy (R-Calif.), that it was easier to go along with Trump’s fraud claims than to challenge him and his base of support.
 Just as so many of them had gone along with his claims about fraud before the election and just as they’d gone along with his claims about everything else from the moment he won the Republican nomination.

 On Thursday, Republicans were dealing with headaches caused by another conspiracy theorist.
-Past comments from Rep. Marjorie Taylor-Greene (R-Ga.), one of those QAnon-supporting candidates Trump embraced, were emerging at a rapid clip.
+Past comments from Rep. Marjorie Taylor Greene (R-Ga.), one of those QAnon-supporting candidates Trump embraced, were emerging at a rapid clip.
 Before winning the Republican primary last year, Greene had been deeply immersed in the furthest fringe of right-wing conspiracies.
 She endorsed violence against Democratic politicians.
 She alleged that Clinton was involved in satanic rituals.
 She suggested that a mass shooting at a high school in Florida in 2018 was a “false flag” operation and supported the idea that the massacre of children in Newtown, Conn., in 2012 was staged.
 Among other things.

 McCarthy wasn’t in Washington to deal with this.
 Instead, he was in Florida visiting Trump’s Mar-a-Lago resort to show unity with the former president impeached two weeks ago for inciting an attempted insurrection.
 Trump’s office released a photo of the two of them, smiling while surrounded by the resort’s gilded finery.
 The statement assured the world that Trump would help McCarthy and the Republicans in the 2022 House contests; after all, Trump’s endorsement “means more than perhaps any endorsement at any time,” as the statement said.

-A party that spends more than five years looking the other way at Trump’s claims, a party that even now, after his lies spurred a violent attack on their own workplace, travels in supplication to his house to seek his support — that’s not a party that has strong standing to hold Marjorie Taylor-Greene to account for her past statements.
+A party that spends more than five years looking the other way at Trump’s claims, a party that even now, after his lies spurred a violent attack on their own workplace, travels in supplication to his house to seek his support — that’s not a party that has strong standing to hold Greene to account for her past statements.

 You can’t simply weed a garden left untended since June 2015.